wp-plugins/updraftplus/readme.txt

 === UpdraftPlus Backup ===
-Contributors: David Anderson
+Contributors: DavidAnderson
-Tags: backup, restore, database, cloud, amazon, s3, dropbox, google drive, ftp, webdav, back up, multisite Requires at least: 3.2
+Tags: backup, backups, restore, database, rackspace, amazon, s3, amazon s3, dropbox, google drive, rackspace cloud files, rackspace, cloud files, dreamhost, dreamobjects, ftp, webdav, back up, multisite, restoration, sftp, ftps, migrate, duplicate, copy, updraft, schedule, database backup, db backup
+Requires at least: 3.1
-Tested up to: 3.5.1
+Tested up to: 3.6
-Stable tag: 1.4.48
+Stable tag: 1.6.17
 Author URI: http://updraftplus.com
 Donate link: http://david.dw-perspective.org.uk/donate
 License: GPLv3 or later

-== Upgrade Notice ==
-New features: selective restoration, importing remote backups; plus many tweaks, optimisations + small bug-fixes: recommended upgrade for all
+Easy and complete backups and restoration.
+Manual or automated backups (Amazon S3, Dropbox, Google Drive, Rackspace, FTP, SFTP, WebDAV, email).

 == Description ==

 <a href="http://updraftplus.com">UpdraftPlus</a> simplifies backups (and restoration).
-Backup into the cloud (Amazon S3, Dropbox, Google Drive, FTP, SFTP, WebDAV and email) and restore with a single click.
+Backup into the cloud (Amazon S3, Dropbox, Google Drive, Rackspace Cloud, DreamObjects, FTP, SFTP, WebDAV and email) and restore with a single click.
 Backups of files and database can have separate schedules.

+* Thousands of users: widely tested and reliable (over 140,000 downloads).
+Ranks in the top 1% on rankwp.com (228 out of 25,000 plugins).
+* Top-quality: ranks 45th out of 25,000 plugins for quality on rankwp.com (top 0.25% - last checked 23rd May 2013).
-* Supports backups to Amazon S3, Dropbox, Google Drive, FTP (including SSL), email, SFTP and WebDAV
+* Supports backups to Amazon S3, Dropbox, Rackspace Cloud Files, Google Drive, DreamHost DreamObjects, FTP and email.
+Also (via an add-on) FTP over SSL, SFTP and WebDAV.
+(Note: Microsoft forbid SkyDrive to be used by backup software).
-* Quick restore
+* Quick restore (both file and database backups)
 * Backup automatically on a repeating schedule
+* Site duplicator/migrator: can copy sites, and (with add-on) move them to new locations
 * Files and databases can have separate schedules
 * Failed uploads are automatically resumed/retried
 * Select which files to backup (plugins, themes, content, other)